 - CREAM CHEESE WHIPPED TOPPING:

-- 6 oz. dairy-free cream cheese (I used Tofutti, but I imagine Daiya would work just as well--FYI--tofutti has soy, daiya does not)
+- 6 oz. dairy-free cream cheese (I used Tofutti, but I imagine Daiya or Violife would work too)

 - 1 cup powdered sugar

-- 1 (8 oz.) tub Coco Whip (you could make your own, but I find there's is lighter and fluffier)
+- 1 (8 oz.) tub Coco Whip (you could make your own

 - Preheat oven to 350 degrees F. Grease a square 9x9 pan.